-- Implement interventions informed by the current scientific literature, assessment findings, diversity characteristics, and contextual variables. - Demonstrate the ability to apply the relevant research literature to clinical decision making. - Modify and adapt evidence-based approaches effectively when a clear evidence-base is lacking. - Evaluate intervention effectiveness, and adapt intervention goals and methods consistent with ongoing evaluation. - H. Supervision - Apply supervision knowledge in direct or simulated practice with psychology trainees, or other health professionals.
-Examples of direct or simulated practice examples of supervision include, but are not limited to, role-played supervision with others, and peer supervision with other trainees. - I. Consultation and Interprofessional/interdisciplinary skills - Demonstrate knowledge and respect for the roles and perspectives of other professions. - Apply this knowledge in direct or simulated consultation with individuals and their families, other health care professionals, Interprofessional groups, or systems related to health and behavior.
+- Demonstrate knowledge of supervision models and practices - Apply supervision knowledge in direct or simulated practice with psychology trainees, or other health professionals.
+Examples of direct or simulated practice examples of supervision include, but are not limited to, role-played supervision with others, and peer supervision with other trainees. - I. Consultation and Interprofessional/interdisciplinary skills - Demonstrate knowledge and respect for the roles and perspectives of other professions. - Apply this knowledge in direct or simulated consultation with individuals and their families, other health care professionals, Interprofessional groups, or systems related to health and behavior. - Demonstrate knowledge and respect for the roles and perspectives of other professions in child and adolescent healthcare service delivery and apply this knowledge in direct consultation with other pediatric healthcare professionals.